trian-ctrn/IntrotoCS_2023/docs/RCNN.md

 ```
 config(gs, img, strategy='q')
 ```
-Base on the code we have 3 strategies to choose:
+Base on the config function we have 3 strategies to choose:
 ```
 def config(gs, img, strategy='q'):
     gs.setBaseImage(img)